RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 What's truly surprising is that this scratch-built model performs almost identically to highly optimized Scikit-learn's `LinearRegression` in terms of performance metrics like R-squared ($R^2$), Mean Squared Error (MSE), and Mean Absolute Error (MAE).
 Check out the detailed analysis in the [Performance Analysis](#performance-analysis-against-scikit-learn) section.

+Another surprising aspect is that the scratch-built model is **almost 1.9 times faster** than Scikit-learn's implementation for this specific dataset, as shown in the [speedtest.md](./speedtest.md) file.

 ## Table of Contents

 - [Engineering Against The Odds](#engineering-against-the-odds)